Makdash49/records-shelves/readme.md

-Discogs Shelves with Drag n Drop
+Discogs Shelves with Drag n Drop and sort Alphabetically and Chronologically.